AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5. Fraud detection

 AI models with machine learning technology can identify patterns in claims and patient data to improve fraud detection.
-These tools analyze medical images, discharge summaries, and lab results to support healthcare sector’s ability to mitigate fraud while addressing data privacy concerns.
+These tools analyze medical images, discharge summaries, and lab results to support the healthcare sector’s ability to mitigate fraud while addressing data privacy concerns.

 6. Medical record analysis